Lepidoptera: Navigation

-Navigation is important to Lepidoptera species, especially for those that migrate.
-Butterflies, which have more species that migrate, have been shown to navigate using time-compensated sun compasses.
+Navigation is important to lepidopterans, especially those that migrate.
+Butterflies navigate using time-compensated sun compasses.
 They can see polarized light, so can orient even in cloudy conditions.
-The polarized light in the region close to the ultraviolet spectrum is suggested to be particularly important.
-Most migratory butterflies are those that live in semiarid areas where breeding seasons are short.
+Most migratory butterflies live in semiarid areas where breeding seasons are short.
 The life histories of their host plants also influence the strategies of the butterflies.
-Other theories include the use of landscapes.
 Lepidoptera may use coastal lines, mountains, and even roads to orient themselves.
 Above sea, the flight direction is much more accurate if the coast is still visible.

-Many studies have also shown that moths navigate.
-One study showed that many moths may use the Earth's magnetic field to navigate, as a study of the heart and dart moth suggests.
-Another study, of the migratory behavior of the silver Y, showed, even at high altitudes, the species can correct its course with changing winds, and prefers flying with favourable winds, suggesting a great sense of direction.
+Many moths use the Earth's magnetic field to navigate.
+The silver Y can correct its course with changing winds, even at high altitude, and prefers flying with favourable winds.
 Aphrissa statira in Panama loses its navigational capacity when exposed to a magnetic field, suggesting it uses the Earth's magnetic field.

-Moths exhibit a tendency to circle artificial lights repeatedly.
+Moths tend to circle artificial lights.
 This suggests they use a technique of celestial navigation called transverse orientation.
 By maintaining a constant angular relationship to a bright celestial light, such as the Moon, they can fly in a straight line.
-Celestial objects are so far away, even after traveling great distances, the change in angle between the moth and the light source is negligible; further, the moon will always be in the upper part of the visual field or on the horizon.
-When a moth encounters a much closer artificial light and uses it for navigation, the angle changes noticeably after only a short distance, in addition to being often below the horizon.
-The moth instinctively attempts to correct by turning toward the light, causing airborne moths to come plummeting downwards, and at close range, which results in a spiral flight path that gets closer and closer to the light source.
-Other explanations have been suggested, such as the idea that moths may be impaired with a visual distortion called a Mach band by Henry Hsiao in 1972.
-He stated that they fly towards the darkest part of the sky in pursuit of safety, thus are inclined to circle ambient objects in the Mach band region.
+When a moth encounters a much closer artificial light and uses it for navigation, the angle changes rapidly; the moth attempts to correct by turning toward the light, causing it to plummet downwards, and at close range, which results in a spiral flight path.